 North Queensland State

-I do not believe there will ever be a separate state for North Queensland anytime soon.
-However, the debate for a separate state can serve a useful purpose, as an opportunity to highlight the relative neglect of people in North Queensland when it comes to allocation of government funding and resources.
+I do not believe there will be a separate state for North Queensland anytime soon.
+However, the debate in Queensland politics for a separate state can serve a useful purpose.
+It is an opportunity to highlight the relative neglect of people in North Queensland when it comes to allocation of government funding and resources.

 We can see the many years of neglect and the lack of infrastructure.
-I do not think people realise the burdens on families needing medical procedures always needing to fly down to Brisbane when the patient transit scheme hardly covers the costs for those families, not to mention the trauma and the difficulties of moving away from their support networks to get medical treatment in the south.
+I do not think people realise the burdens on families needing medical procedures.
+Always needing to fly down to Brisbane when the patient transit scheme hardly covers the costs for them.
+Not to mention the trauma and the difficulties of moving away from their support networks to get medical treatment in the south.
 We need these sorts of medical treatments and medical services in North Queensland.
 Ports in other areas get significant infrastructure investments, yet Cairns gets no investment in its ports.
-In terms of roads.

 Public transport is another great example.
 Down here Cross River Rail is proposed.
 What a wonderful piece of infrastructure that will be, but the north is lucky to get the bare essentials in terms of transport infrastructure.
 People can get a go card and hop on a ferry, a train, or a bus.
 We have only buses in Cairns, and it is not a great service.
 The people in Cairns are entitled to receive the same services.
 It is that failure to deliver the same level of services in the north that has led to the call for a separate state.